Buckongahelas: Post-war tensions

-After the Revolutionary War, the United States claimed the Ohio Country by right of conquest through its defeat of Great Britain.
+In the Treaty of Paris (1783) that ended the Revolutionary War, the British ceded Indian lands in the Ohio Country that were not theirs to the United States.
 In the late 1780s, Buckongahelas joined a Shawnee-led confederacy to try to repel the American settlers who had begun migrating west of the Appalachian Mountains, using the Ohio River to penetrate the territory.

-They won several battles against the Americans in the Northwest Indian Wars.
+They won several battles against the Americans in the Northwest Indian Wars, with British support.
 Buckongahelas led his warriors to win the most devastating military victory ever achieved by Native Americans in the United States, in 1791 against General Arthur St. Clair, who lost 600 troops.
-The Delaware described Buckongahelas as their own George Washington.
+The Lenape described Buckongahelas as their own George Washington.
 Standing 5 feet, 10 inches tall, he was strong with powerful muscles and was said to resemble the statesman Benjamin Franklin.

-The confederacy were finally defeated at the Battle of Fallen Timbers in 1794.
+The Indian confederacy was finally defeated at the Battle of Fallen Timbers in 1794.
 The British failed to support the Indian confederacy after this battle, and Buckongahelas signed the Treaty of Greenville on August 3, 1795.
 By this treaty, his band and other Lenape ceded much land in Pennsylvania and Ohio to the United States.
 At times, competing tribes tried to control the lands and villages, and it was not clear that the chiefs who signed the treaties had authority over the lands they were ceding.

 On June 7, 1803, Buckongahelas signed the Treaty of Fort Wayne in Indiana; the US set new boundaries for the Lenape and other nations.
 They also ceded salt springs.
 Algonquian tribes ceded large land tracts to the United States.
 Lastly, he signed the Treaty of Vincennes on August 18, 1804, in Vincennes, Indiana.
 The Lenape ceded lands between the Ohio and Wabash rivers.
 The treaty helped open the Ohio and Indiana territories to European-American settlement.
 Not able to read and write, Buckongahelas made "X" signatures on the three treaties.

 Buckongahelas spent his final years living with his people on the White River near present-day Muncie, Indiana.
 He died in May 1805 at the age of 85 from smallpox or influenza.

 Many local Native Americans thought the epidemics of fatal illnesses to be related to witchcraft, as their traditional remedies and medicine men had no effect on the course of the diseases.
 They conducted a witch-hunt and executed several Lenape suspected of witchcraft.
 The conditions of defeat and despair were the grounds for the rise of the Shawnee prophet Tenskwatawa, who promised renewed power for the American Indians against the European Americans.
 His brother Tecumseh became an influential chief leading a new Indian confederacy against the Americans in the early 19th century.